0Xfftobit/0Xfftobit/README.md

-Hi, I am AI Engineer.
+Hi, I am an AI engineer who transitioned into the technology field after working as a frontend and backend developer.

 # My Main Language are
 ## JavaScript, Python, Ruby, Rust